 The second part of this blog will focus on text messages using the IVR system, as mentioned above an IVR system should be holistic in nature, trying to cover all possible means of communication with the customer.
 On that note, SMS or Text messages are another important way to provide better customer service.
 It can be broadly classified into two categories – a) Broadcast messages and b) Interactive messages.

-- Broadcast messages: It is a bulk message service performed by an IVR system, where a predesigned text message is sent to a large number of customers usually with the link that directs to their product/service page, surveys, rewards or awards, application update etc. This service is generally used to keep the customers aware of what’s happening in their company and to gather information from the customers.
+- Broadcast messages: It is a bulk message service performed by an IVR system, where a predesigned text message is sent to a large number of customers usually with the link that directs to their product/service page, surveys, rewards, or awards, application update, etc. This service is generally used to keep the customers aware of what’s happening in their company and to gather information from the customers.

 - Interactive messages: This is like Interactive voice responses, but instead of voice response, the system will interact with the customers via text messages.
-Bots will reply with text message addressing the queries of the customers.
+Bots will reply with text messages addressing the queries of the customers.
 Below is an example of interactive messages by an IVR system.

 Text messages use cases:

 - Rewards and Awards: Most companies implement rewards and awards as a part of their customer service strategy.
-It will be difficult to call all the customers and talk about its latest awards, rewards and offers.
+It will be difficult to call all the customers and talk about its latest awards, rewards, and offers.
 Hence, Text messaging is the best way to reach a large customer base.
-Usually, links directing to their rewards page or application is pasted in the text message which directs customers to avail the latest.
+Usually, links directing to their rewards page or application are pasted in the text message which directs customers to avail the latest.

 - To create Campaigns: Companies can take surveys by text messages, usually, a link will be provided, which takes to the survey page and the customers are asked to provide responses for a questionnaire.
-Once successfully completed, the customer is provided with a gift voucher or reward points are offered to redeem.
+Once successfully completed, the customer is provided with a gift voucher, or reward points are offered to redeem.

 - Send Product updates and promotional offers: Companies send text messages whenever a new product is launched or if there is an update on their existing product or service.
 Also, as a push strategy companies send promotional offers during festive seasons.
 But customers don’t like to be bombarded with too many messages, hence the timing and frequency should be effectively managed.